 James B. Ames assembled the land for 301-303 Marlborough by combining a 20 foot lot and a 24 foot lot, both of which he purchased in November of 1877.
 The two lots had been owned by paper manufacturer John Dixwell Thompson.
 He and his wife, Sally Phillips (Blagden) Thompson, lived at 287 Marlborough.
 He disappeared while on a trip to New York City in June of 1875 and was presumed dead, and the two lots were taken in foreclosure the next year.
-The 24 foot lot was acquired by J. Dixwell Thompson’s brother-in-law, Samuel Phillips Blagden, and the 20 foot lot was acquired by Dr. Arthur H. Nichols, a physician; they then sold the lots to James B. Ames.
+The 24 foot lot was acquired by J. Dixwell Thompson’s brother-in-law, Samuel Phillips Blagden, and the 20 foot lot was acquired by the estate of Sidney Homer (from whom J. Dixwell Thompson had purchased the lot); they then sold the lots to James B. Ames.

 All of the land was part of one of several parcels originally purchased from the Boston Water Power Company on January 29, 1866, by a real estate investment trust formed by John Templeman Coolidge, Franklin Evans, and Charles Henry Parker.
 The trust had subdivided the property into lots, which it sold to investors and builders, who then frequently resold the lots to others.